Ibrahim Hussein Museum & Cultural Foundation

 Ibrahim Hussain passed away on February 19, 2009.
 Although he lived in his plush house in Kuala Lumpur, he and his wife Sim often used to come and live at the foundation whenever he wanted to be all by himself... it was his paradise.

-Update 2014: Ibrahim Hussain Museum is currently closed.
+Update 2014: Ibrahim Hussain Museum has closed down.

 Admission & Open Hours